skip to content

 - When a department determines they have a need to purchase items that are non-catalog items, they complete the BRC form (or an equivalent), obtain the appropriate authorization and signatures, and send or deliver the form to their BRC team.

 - Forms received are date stamped, logged, and compliance-checked by a BRC preparer.
-The compliance checklist includes: pre-approvals; department code and FAU to be charged; appropriate departmental authorizations and signatures; business justification; policy compliance; and item description.
+The compliance checklist includes: department code and FAU to be charged; appropriate departmental authorizations and signatures; business justification; policy compliance; and item description.

 In addition to the compliance checks, the BRC preparer checks to see whether the vendor is in BruinBuy.

-- 3a. & 3b.
-If the vendor is not in BruinBuy, the BRC preparer works with the department and the vendor to obtain a completed W-9.
+- If the vendor is not in BruinBuy, the BRC preparer works with the department and the vendor to obtain a completed W-9.
 The BRC preparer enters the vendor information in BruinBuy.
 The W-9 is faxed to UCLA Accounts Payable, who reviews and approves the vendor and assigns the vendor number in BruinBuy.
 This process could take up to 5-7 business days.

-If or once the vendor has been established in BruinBuy, the BRC preparer continues processing.
+Once the vendor has been established in BruinBuy, the BRC preparer continues processing.